 Physical trauma

-When a trauma occurs, the first person to assist the child is usually someone without medical training.
-Help delivered by someone with basic first-aid training coupled with composure is often sufficient in the period leading up to the arrival of the emergency medical team.
+Assistance from someone with basic first-aid training and a calm demeanor is often sufficient until the emergency medical team arrives.
 However, the mortality rate among children following physical trauma is on the rise.

 The leading types of injuries in childhood include bleeding, blows to the head, and fractures.